xens/publications/README.md

 This repository contains most of the things that I've publicly released (blog-posts, conferences, talks, ...).

-### 2020.09.29 - Attacking the software supply chain
+### 2020.09.29 - Attacking The Software Supply Chain

 (Virtual) talk that I gave around Software Supply Chain security.
-There was also a live demo that is not part of these slides describing how a malicious actor could easily compromise a software supply chain to distribute malwares.
+There was also a live demo that is not part of these slides describing how a malicious actor could easily compromise a software supply chain to distribute malwares and backdoors .

 * [slides](files/2020.09.29.SSDLC_research_bytes.pdf)